A method of designing functions which

 <aside> 💡 Every step of the recipe will support subsequent steps.

-takes in 1 number and produces another number — a detail which is important when describing the function’s purpose.
+In the examples above, the signature helps us write both the purpose and the stub.
+Number -> Number tells us that the function double takes in 1 number and produces another number — a detail which is important when describing the function’s purpose.

-).
+It also tells us that double only takes in 1 parameter (a Number).
 This aspect of the signature indicates that we should be only include 1 parameter in the function stub.

-structures — it helps to ensure that the I/O data types are accurately reflected in the example.
+Lastly, the signature is also important for examples contained in check-expect structures — it helps to ensure that the I/O data types are accurately reflected in the example.

 </aside>